 The MFJ-1714 has “Super Long Range” baby!
 Now that’s confidence in advertising for a simple concentric sleeve, bright and shiny, collapsable antenna.
 The packaging exudes even more confidence with the following knee slappers…

 Click each to enlarge if the power of positive thought is your thing.
 When you are done continue reading for some real analysis of this antenna and how it helps us understand a dipole can effectively be energized from its end.

 This MFJ antenna features the above said telescoping section conductor paired with a functional high to low impedance transformer.
 A quick check with an ohm meter reveals the primary element has dc conductivity to the shield of the connector.
 It’s available with a BNC or SMA… perfect for most hand transceivers.

-The MFJ sites suggests the power limit of this thing is a paltry 1/2 watt.
-Clearly the impedance transformer has some passives, likely a capacitor, to help provide a decent match to the transceiver.
-This device may be the weak link.
+I originally thought the “1/2 W” on the MFJ site suggests the power limit of this thing is a paltry 1/2 watt since, well, “W” is the SI indicator for the watt.
+Thanks to an observant patron of this site, I now understand this is MFJ’s non-standard way to indicate 1/2 wavelength.
 Regardless the MFJ-1714 provides an excellent test piece to help us all understand how an end-fed half-wave antenna functions.